NanaAdwoaDevTech/UG--DSA--Smart-Campus-Academic-Operations---IA-Dispatcher/README.md

 ---

+## ⚠️ IMPORTANT QUALITY RULES BEFORE YOU SUBMIT

+1. **CONFIRM IT WORKS FIRST:** You MUST run and test your code locally before uploading it to Drive.
+Do not submit unverified or broken code for me to debug for you — I will send it back to you immediately.
+2. **INCLUDE TEST CODE:** Every custom class must include a running `main()` method or test file proving that it works under normal cases, empty cases, and edge cases.
+3. **NO BUILT-IN JAVA COLLECTIONS:** You cannot use `ArrayList`, `LinkedList`, `HashMap`, `PriorityQueue`, or `Vector` inside your custom structure logic.
+They MUST be coded from scratch.

+---

 ## 📌 STEP 1: Find Your Assigned Task & ID Parameter

 Locate your name in the table below.
 This tells you three things: **which file(s) you own**, **what you're building**, and **the specific numeric parameter you must derive from your own Student ID and hard-code into your solution**.